redhat-et/maas-billing/README.md

 # Models as a Service Billing

 This repository shows how to run AI models as HTTP APIs on Kubernetes.
 The deployment uses **Kuadrant** together with Istio, Gateway API, and KServe to provide policy, authentication, rate-limiting, chargeback and observability.

+>[!NOTE]
-Chargeback is a WIP in upstream Kuadrant metrics.
+> Chargeback is currently a WIP in upstream Kuadrant metrics.

 ## Kuadrant deployment